coderaman07/100-Days-of-Code/Readme.md

 Today I Updated My Portfolio Website which was already Built with Flask ( A Frame work in Python ) to Django ( The Most Advanced Frame Work in Python ) this can be found here [Aman Ojha](https://amanojha.pythonanywhere.com)

+## Day 3

+Today I Continued My React Course and Learned how 2 pass Functions in props to other components and also learned how 2 use React First of all

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.